 Choose your domain name very carefully.
 Just like your company name, logo, or phone number, your domain name has marketing value for you.
 A poor choice here can doom your website.

-If you get too cute, no amount of advertising, SEO (search engine optimization), or any other strategy will help you get consistent traffic in the long run.
-It’s important to get your domain name right.
+In the long run, if you get too cute, no amount of advertising, SEO (search engine optimization), or any other strategy will help you get consistent traffic.
+It's essential to get your domain name right.
 Here’s a good post from FitSmallBusiness on Choosing a Domain Name – 25 Tips from the Pros

-Today, there is literally more than a billion domain names in the registry.
+Currently, there are more than 1.7 billion domain names in the registry.
 According to Internet Live Stats, there are more than a billion websites online.
-Note they also report that about 75% of the billion sites are not active.
-They are parked domains or inactive for some other reason.
+Not all of them are active.
+They are "parked," or unused domains or inactive for some other reason.

 From one single website starting on August 6, 1991, to over 200,000,000 active websites now… Talk about an idea that caught on!

 Early on, 4.3 billion addresses were thought to be enough space, so IPv4 (Internet Protocol version 4) was made to handle that number of internet addresses.
 Today, in addition to desktop and laptop computers, there are tablets, smartphones, digital devices of all kinds, and now, the Internet of Things.

 All these devices mean we have to have a bigger address book.
 IPv6 is it.
-It uses a more complex address so there is space for 340 undecillion addresses.
+It uses a more sophisticated address, so there is space for 340 undecillion addresses.
 That’s 340 followed by 36 zeros.

 Here’s the thing… The Internet is a crowded place so…

-How Do You Find a Unique Domain Name?
+How Do You Find Your Unique Domain Name?

 It can be difficult, but recent additions of new top-level domains are helping.
 To get it right, you’ll still have to put your thinking cap on.
 A DotCom is still what many users default to when they think about going to a website.
-That’s followed by .org and .net.
+The popular .com is followed by .org, .co, and .net.
 For now, if you can find a .com that works for you, buy it.